 Arsenal fans are long used to being more frugal than their big spending rivals.
 Clubs like Chelsea, City and Manchester United have large bank accounts and rich owners capable of funding a last minute transfer market acquisition, but Arsenal do not have that luxury.
-The massive debt the club incurred during the construction of the Emirates needed to be paid off, and ever since they have shifted to the new stadium, outgoing players have far outnumbered incoming players.

 This has sometimes been detrimental for the club in a footballing perspective; we had failed to win a major trophy after the Emirates switch until last season’s FA Cup triumph.
 World class players like Cesc Fabregas, Samir Nasri and Robin van Persie left for other teams due to our lack of success, and our limited finances meant that we could not directly purchase their replacements.

 Manager Arsene Wenger deserves quite some credit for still managing to keep Arsenal competitive in the top tier of English football when so financially handicapped compared to his counterparts.
 He is a master of finding young talent, especially from France and England, and developing them into the next generation of world class players.
 Walcott, Wilshere and Ramsey are all testament to his skills.